NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/5_custom_api.rst

 ``"shape": ((3, 3), (4, 4, 4))`` would indicate that the shape of this data could either be 3x3 or 4x4x4.

 The ``'type'`` argument can take a class or a tuple of classes.
-We also define special strings that are macros which encompass a number of similar types, and can be used in place of a class, on its own or within a tuple. ``'array_data'`` allows the data to be of type ``np.ndarray``, ``list``, ``tuple``, or ``h5py.Dataset``; and ``'scalar_data'`` allows the data to be ``str``, ``int``, ``float``, ``bytes``, or ``bool``.
+We also define special strings that are macros which encompass a number of similar types, and can be used in place of a class, on its own, or within a tuple. ``'array_data'`` allows the data to be of type ``np.ndarray``, ``list``, ``tuple``, or ``h5py.Dataset``; and ``'scalar_data'`` allows the data to be ``str``, ``int``, ``float``, ``bytes``, or ``bool``.